inworld-ai/inworld-web-sdk/packages/web-threejs/README.md

 # Inworld AI Web SDK | Three.js Module

-The **Inworld AI Web SDK | Three.js Module** is a Typescript based module for the [Inworld Web SDK](https://github.com/inworld-ai/inworld-web-sdk) designed to allow you to easily integrate Inworld supported 3D characters into your React, Typescript and Javascript based projects.
-The goal is to simplify the process of loading and adding a Three.js avatar to your web 3D project.
+The **Inworld AI Web SDK | Three.js Module** is a Node.js/Typescript based module for the [Inworld Web SDK](https://github.com/inworld-ai/inworld-web-sdk) designed to simplify the process of loading and adding an Inworld supported 3D avatar to your Three.js project.
+Currently the module supports Inworld's mascot Innequin and Ready Player Me avatar characters.

-Currently the module supports Inworld's Innequin and Ready Player Me avatar characters.
+Example source assets for the model, animations and *textures ( *Innequin Only ), are downloaded separately in the instructions below.

-The source assets for the model, animations and *textures ( *Innequin Only ), are downloaded separately in the instructions below.
+We recommend you review our React based [Example Projects](#examples) for both [Innequin](https://github.com/inworld-ai/inworld-web-sdk/tree/main/examples/innequin-react) and [Ready Player Me](https://github.com/inworld-ai/inworld-web-sdk/tree/main/examples/rpm-react), as demostrations of how to integrate the avatars into your own projects.
 <br/>

 **Innequin:**